Dunton Green: Leisure and facilities

-Sevenoaks Information provides a comprehensive What's on events diary for Dunton Green and the surrounding area.
+Sevenoaks Information provides a comprehensive events diary for Dunton Green and the surrounding area.

-Dunton Green Community Forum and events calendar.
+Dunton Green Community Forum also has an events calendar.
 Add your own event and discuss local news.

-The Dunton Green Social Club offers great entertainment in the village most weekends.
+The Dunton Green Social Club offers entertainment in the village most weekends.

-National and regional walking trails pass through the village and there are various local footpaths too.
-The Darent Valley Path is accessed from Rye Lane and follows the course of the River Darent from Sevenoaks to Dartford.
-There is also a local footpath that follows the north of Chipstead Lake and takes you to Chipstead.
+National and regional walking trails pass through the village, and there are various local footpaths The Darent Valley Path is accessed from Rye Lane and follows the course of the River Darent from Sevenoaks to Dartford.
+There is also a local footpath that follows the north of Chipstead Lake and goes to Chipstead.
 The North Downs Way passes the northern end of the village at London Road.
-Heading west will take you along the North Downs to Betsoms Hill, Titsey, and eventually on to Farnham.
-Heading east will take you to Otford, up to Wrotham, and eventually on to the White Cliffs of Dover.
+Heading west will take one along the North Downs to Betsoms Hill, Titsey, and eventually on to Farnham.
+Heading east leads to Otford, up to Wrotham, and eventually on to the White Cliffs of Dover.

 Along the London Road there are many shops, businesses, pubs, and restaurants.
 The main village arcade is situated between Dunton Green Primary School and Lennard Road.
 There are three pubs; The Miners Arms, The Dukes Head, and The Rose and Crown – all are situated along the London Road.

 The nearest local Library is in Riverhead and is run by Kent County Council; it has specific week day hours of opening.
-You can order library items online for collection and there are telecottage facilities available.
+One can order library items online for collection, and there are telecottage facilities available.

 Digital television has been available for aerials pointing east in Dunton Green since 2006 from the Blue Bell Hill Transmitter for Kent & Sussex TV transmissions, which is also now broadcasting in HD.